Dirigisme: India

-Soviet-type economic planning is seen in India after the end of British rule from 1947 with domestic policy tending towards protectionism, a strong emphasis on import substitution industrialisation, economic interventionism, business regulation and central planning, trade, and a large government-run public sector.
-Foreign investment policies were highly restricted via the Licence Raj.
+Dirigisme is seen in India after the end of British rule from 1947 with domestic policy tending towards protectionism, a strong emphasis on import substitution industrialisation, economic interventionism, a large government-run public sector, business regulation and central planning.
+While according to some authors trade and foreign investment policies were relatively liberal.
 However, in regard to trade and foreign investment, other authors disagree stating that high tariff barriers were maintained, with import duties of 350% not being uncommon, and there was also severe restrictions on the entry of foreign goods, capital, and technology.
 Although a mixed economy, the share of investment in public sector enterprises was 60%.
 India's economic policies during this period were more akin to Soviet economic planning rather than the French dirigisme model.
-Socialist economic planning, was especially prevalent in the form of the Licence Raj the Planning Commission and Five-Year plans.
+Socialist economic planning, was especially prevalent in the form of the Planning Commission, Licence Raj and Five-Year plans.
+However, India during this period was also not a fully socialist economy with a private sector although heavily regulated.

+After liberalisation in 1991, India shifted from a mixed planned led Soviet type model to a more market-oriented dirigisme economy with indicative planning.

+The 1991 reforms led to formation of pseudo-state owned companies by Government of India such as NSE, NSDL, CRISIL, IL&FS, IDFC etc. which were joint-venture of public sector companies and controlling stake(>25%) owned by PSUs as a protectionist policy to lead the market reforms instead of invisible free-hand of free market.

-After liberalisation in 1991, India shifted from a Mixed planned led type model (very similar to the Soviet economy) to Mixed market dirigisme economy.
-The Indian state has complete control and ownership of railways, highways; majority control and stake in banking, insurance, farming, dairy, fertilizers & chemicals, airports, nuclear, mining, digitization, defense, steel, rare earths, water, electricity, oil and gas industries and power plants, and has substantial control over digitalization, Broadband as national infrastructure, telecommunication, supercomputing, space, port and shipping industries, among other industries, were effectively nationalised in the mid-1950s.
+The Indian state has complete control and ownership of railways, ports, highways; majority control and stake in banking, insurance, farming, dairy, fertilizers & chemicals, airports, nuclear, mining, digitization, defense, steel, rare earths, water, electricity, oil and gas industries and power plants, and has substantial control over digitalization, Broadband as national infrastructure, telecommunication, supercomputing, space, port and shipping industries, among other industries, were effectively nationalised in the mid-1950s.
 In essence, the Indian Government has indirect control on all sectors except technology and consumer goods.